-You can ask these questions of a local elections official (such as your city or county clerk) or of a state-level elections official (such as your Secretary of State).
+You can ask these questions of a local elections official (such as your city or county clerk or registrar) or of a state-level elections official (such as your Secretary of State).
+Or you can ask these question of any of your elected officials!

-Or you can ask these question of any of your elected officials (such as your city council person, your county commissioner, your state representative, your state senator, your governor, your U.S. Representative, your U.S. Senators, or even your President!).
 Elected officials are responsible to the public they serve, including you.